What is Asset Forfeiture?

 Administrative Forfeiture: The majority of federal forfeiture cases are uncontested even if there is a related criminal case.
 Administrative forfeiture occurs when a property is seized but no one files a claim to contest the seizure.
 Property that can be administratively forfeited includes merchandise prohibited from importation; a conveyance used to import, transport, or store a controlled substance; a monetary instrument; or other property that does not exceed $500,000 in value.
 Houses and other real property may not be forfeited administratively.
 Federal law imposes strict deadlines and notification requirements in the administrative forfeiture process.
 If the seizure is contested, then the U.S. government is required to use either criminal or civil judicial forfeiture proceedings to gain title to the property.

 Returning assets to victims of crime is a top priority of the Department of Justice Asset Forfeiture Program.
-During the past decade, the victim compensation program has returned more than $4 billion in forfeited assets to victims through the granting of petitions for remission or by transferring forfeited funds to courts for payment of restitution through restoration.
+Since 2000, the victim compensation program has returned more than $5 billion in civilly and criminally forfeited assets to victims through the granting of petitions for remission or by transferring forfeited funds to courts for payment of restitution through the restoration process.

 Examples of Forfeiture in Action